scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem.md

 		2 Components in a traditional Unix FS
 				Pool of data blocks
 						Where you store information

+						When allocating data pool blocks for a new file, how does the FS know which blocks are available?
+							This is accomplished through a block bitmap

+							Block bitmap
+								The filesystem reserves a series of bytes
+									Each bit corresponds to one block in the datapool A value of
+										0 - The block is free
+										1 - It's in use

 				Database system
 						This manages the data pool
 						Centered around an inode data structure